ColieShen/BlinkTrack/README.md

 - [x] Release the MultiTrack dataset
 - [x] Release the data generation code of MultiTrack
 - [ ] Release the full documentation of MultiTrack
-- [ ] Release the EC-occ and EDS-occ dataset
+- [x] Release the EC-syn, EDS-syn, EC-occ and EDS-occ dataset
 - [ ] Release the data generation code of EC-occ and EDS-occ
 - [ ] Release the full documentation of EC-occ and EDS-occ